 In 1918, public health in Washington State was in crisis.
 A worldwide flu epidemic had taken more American lives than the war and infirmaries had been set up in Clark Hall and Lewis Hall at the University of Washington.

 The Washington TB Association asked the UW to offer public health courses for registered nurses to help alleviate the crisis.
 These courses became the first public health education courses in the Northwest to include fieldwork, which was directed by Elizabeth Sterling Soule.
-The UW became among the first university in the nation to be accredited by the National Organization of Public Health Nurses.
+The UW was among the first universities in the nation to be accredited by the National Organization of Public Health Nurses.

 About Elizabeth Sterling Soule

 Soule was the daughter of a Boston physician who grew up observing the disabling effects of poor living and working conditions on health.
 After graduating from nursing school, she was trained in public health nursing and became the first visiting nurse in Everett, Mass.

 In 1912, when she moved to Seattle as a newlywed, Soule was the only nurse in the state with field training.
 Two years later, she organized the Washington State Public Health Nursing Association to deal more effectively with epidemic outbreaks of typhoid and tuberculosis.
 Her contributions to public health led to later appointments as the first state supervisor of nurses for the Washington TB Association and the Red Cross.